ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

 12. Below the body of the message is a long row of formatting icons.
 Select the **Insert hyperlink** icon, which depicts two overlapping circles.
 13. In the **Insert link** window, the text that you highlighted in the body of the message should be displayed in the **Display as** field.
 In the **Web address (URL)** field, enter the following URL: **http://tailspintoys.com/aboutus/freetoys**.
 14. Select **OK**.
 15. In the body of the email, the message should still be selected.
 Click anywhere in the body of the message to remove the highlighting.
-The color of the text should now be blue and it should be underlined, indicating that this message is hyperlinked to a URL.
+The color of the text should now be blue, and it should be underlined, indicating that this message is hyperlinked to a URL.
 16. Select either **Send** button (top or bottom of the form).
 17. You now want to go the MOD Administrator&#39;s Inbox in Outlook and validate whether the ATP policy you created in the prior task worked on the email that you just sent from Holly to the MOD Administrator.<br/>